How charges accrue

 - On success: balance refilled, life continues.

 - On failure (card declined, capped, expired): your running VMs are suspended (powered off, apps stop).
-Billing continues at the regular hourly rate against your remaining credit balance — Suji passes through the provider’s stopped-server cost, it isn’t absorbed.
+Billing continues at the regular hourly rate against your remaining credit balance — a suspended VM is billed the same as a running one.

 - You have time equal to